Paraphrase

-A paraphrase (/ˈpærəˌfreɪz/) or rephrase is the rendering of a text through the use of different words without altering the text's original meaning.
-Most of the time, a paraphrased text can convey its meaning more effectively than the original words.
-In other words, paraphrasing uses different vocabulary than the original text but maintains the same concept.
-For example, when someone tells a story they have heard, in their own words, they paraphrase it, with the meaning being the same.
-The phrase itself is derived via Latin paraphrasis, from Ancient Greek παράφρασις 'additional manner of expression'.
-The action of paraphrasing is also called paraphrasis.
+A paraphrase (/ˈpærəˌfreɪz/) or rephrase is a rewording of a text that retains the original meaning.
+Paraphrasing can enhance clarity and effectiveness in conveying ideas.
+It involves expressing the same concepts as the original text in a new way.
+For example, when someone tells a story they have heard, they paraphrase it in their own words while preserving the meaning.
+The term comes from the Latin paraphrasis, from Ancient Greek παράφρασις 'additional manner of expression'.
+The act of paraphrasing is also called paraphrasis.

 History

-Although paraphrases likely abounded in oral traditions, paraphrasing as a specific educational exercise dates back to at least Roman times, when the author Quintilian recommended it for students to develop dexterity in language.
-In the Middle Ages, this tradition continued, with authors such as Geoffrey of Vinsauf developing schoolroom exercises that included both rhetorical manipulations and paraphrasing as a way of generating poems and speeches.
-There is interest in the study of paraphrases relating to concerns around plagiarism and original authorship.
+Although paraphrases likely abounded in oral traditions, it dates back to at least Roman times, when Quintilian suggested it as a language exercise for students.
+This practice continued in the Middle Ages, with figures such as Geoffrey of Vinsauf incorporating paraphrasing into educational exercises to enhance students' language skills.
+The study of paraphrasing has gained significance due to issues surrounding plagiarism and the importance of original authorship.

 Types

-For the purposes of education, Fred Inglis identifies five levels of paraphrase:
+Fred Inglis outlines five levels of paraphrasing for educational purposes: